A 'fat hyperplane section' weak Lefschetz (in arbitrary characteristic), and Barth-type theorems: Introduction

 Lastly we note that our methods also yield (without any problem at all) a certain generalization of our basic result to the relative setting (for example, to schemes over $\spe\zol$ instead of $K$-varieties).
 Yet this expansion would be stated in terms of perverse sheaves (over the base), and at the moment the author knows no 'visualizable' applications for it (still see Remark \ref{rara}(\ref{i6}) below).

-Now we list the contents of the paper.
+Now we describe the contents of the paper.
 First we give a 'brief plan' of it.
-The main result of the paper is Theorem \ref{tgara} (our 'Fat hyperplane section Weak Lefschetz'); we use it along with a simple (smooth and proper) base change argument in order to deduce Corollary \ref{cpro} (that states that under certain restictions a 'True Weak Lefschetz-type result' holds).
-We apply the latter result to certain $G_m$-bundles (constructed by Deligne) in Theorem \ref{tbarth}(I); then we prove a certain Barth-type theorem (in Theorem \ref{tbarth}(II)).
+The main result of the paper is Theorem \ref{tgara} (our 'fat hyperplane section Weak Lefschetz'); we use it along with a simple (smooth and proper) base change argument in order to deduce Corollary \ref{cpro} (that states that under certain restrictions a 'true Weak Lefschetz-type statement' holds).
+We apply part 1 of the Corollary to certain $G_m^s$-bundles (constructed by Deligne) in Theorem \ref{tbarth}(I); then we deduce a certain Barth-type theorem (in Theorem \ref{tbarth}(II); see Remark \ref{rlyu}(6) for a generalization of this result to the case of schemes over an arbitrary $S/\spe \zol$).

 In \S\ref{sprel} we recall some basics on the derived categories of (constructible) $\znz$-sheaves, on functors between them, and on the perverse $t$-structure.

 In \S\ref{sbase} we prove our 'fat multiple hyperplane section' weak Lefschetz-type Theorem \ref{tgara}.
 We also make several remarks (on possible modifications of loc. cit.; a reader that is only interested in the results of \S\ref{sappl} may skip the rather long Remark \ref{rara}), and show how one can use proper and smooth base change in order to calculate the (hyper)cohomology of $R\gi^*Rs_{*}\znzr_{X'}$.